Skip to content

 Why refurbished is gaining ground

-According to ADEME (French ecological transition agency), the French refurbished market exceeded 1 billion euros in 2025.
+According to ADEME (French ecological transition agency), the French refurbished market passed 1 billion euros in 2025, all sectors combined.
 Appliances now account for 15 per cent of this market, growing 20 per cent per year.
+Smartphones led the way since 2018, but large appliances are catching up fast, pushed by players like Back Market, Envie and Largo who have structured a legible offer with warranty.

 New: when is it the right choice?